feathersjs/feathers/docs/api/application.md

 <BlockQuote type="info" label="Note">

-On the server, settings are usually initialized using [@feathersjs/configuration](configuration.md).
+On the server, settings are usually initialized using [Feathers configuration](configuration.md).

 </BlockQuote>